.png)

 What is an IT strategy?

-An IT strategy is a documented plan that aligns technology decisions with business goals, risk management, and future growth.
+An IT strategy outlines how your technology supports your business goals, risk management, and future growth.
 It helps organisations prioritise investment, reduce disruption, and ensure IT supports long-term objectives rather than reacting to short-term issues.

 Do small businesses really need an IT strategy?